-The Business Registration Tax is a biennial license fee required prior to starting business operations in West Virginia.
+The Business Registration Tax is a license fee required prior to starting business operations in West Virginia.
 The tax was originally enacted in 1970 as the "Business Franchise Registration Tax" to replace both the General License Tax and the Store Tax.
 In 1986, the name was changed to the Business Registration Tax to avoid confusion with the Business Franchise Tax, a tax on the net worth of businesses.
-In Fiscal Year 2008, Business Registration Tax collections totaled \$2.3 million.
-The renewal requirement has been removed by recent legislation.
-All initial and renewal Business Registration Tax Certificates issued for periods beginning on or after July 1, 2010 will be permanent unless suspended or revoked for cause or cancelled by the holder of the certificate.
+In Fiscal Year 2011, Business Registration Tax collections totaled \$2.2 million.
+All Business Registration Tax Certificates issued for periods beginning on or after July 1, 2010 will be permanent unless suspended or revoked for cause or cancelled by the holder of the certificate.